hamoudaz99/ElectionVote/README.md

 **Smart Contract**

-The smart contract for the voting simulation is deployed on the sepliaContrat network.
+The smart contract for the voting simulation is deployed on the seplia testnet network.
 The contract allows for:

 Adding candidates
 Adding the nftcontract